Mary F. Eastman

 Mary F. Eastman (October 20, 1833 - November 1, 1908) was an American educator, lecturer, writer, and suffragist of the long nineteenth century.
 A native of Lowell, Massachusetts, she resided in Tewksbury for many years.
-She taught in the high and normal school for girls, Boston, then at request of Horace Mann, she went to Ohio to aid in the work of education which he had undertaken at Antioch College.
-She was among the first to be thought competent to teach and control the students of a winter school in Lowell.
-Her later teaching was in Charlestown and Somerville, Massachusetts.
+She taught in the high and normal school for girls in Boston, and was among the first to be thought competent to teach and control the students of a winter school in Lowell.
+Her later teaching was in Boston's Charlestown neighborhood and also Somerville.
+At the request of Horace Mann, she went to Ohio to aid in the work of education which he had undertaken at Antioch College.
 Eastman thought that suffrage was the highway to all other reforms.
 She is remembered for her expertise in the lecture-field of women's rights.

 Early life and education

 Mary Frances Eastman was born in Lowell, Massachusetts.
 She was the third child of Gardner Kimball Eastman and Mary Flanders Eastman.
-Two brothers had died in childhood.
-A sister, Helen Eastman (d.
-1902), who was two years younger than herself, was her lifelong companion.

-The Eastman and Flanders families, from which Miss Eastman descended, were both of English origin.
+Two brothers died in childhood.
+Mary and her younger sister, Helen Eastman (d.
+1902), were lifelong companions.
+The Eastman and Flanders families, from which Eastman descended, were both of English origin.
 Their early representatives in the U.S. were among the pioneers who settled at Salisbury, Massachusetts, about 1640.
 Her father, Gardner Kimball Eastman, was born in Boscawen, New Hampshire.
-The "Genealogy of the Eastman Family in America," by Guy S. Rix, said he was called "Bonus."
-Her mother, Mary Flanders, was born in Warner, New Hampshire, the daughter of Philip Flanders.
-Her parents were Universalists, but were not church members.
+The Genealogy of the Eastman Family in America, by Guy Scoby Rix, records that Gardner Kimball Eastman was called "Bonus".
+The mother, Mary Flanders, was born in Warner, New Hampshire, the daughter of Philip Flanders.
+In religion, her parents were Universalists, but they were not church members.

 Eastman was a good student.
 Her education in early childhood was received mainly in the public schools of Lowell, and at the same time, by instruction in private classes in drawing, painting, horseback riding, dancing, and later, in the Lewis gymnastics.
 The public course ended with Lowell High School and a seminary for young woman.
-On the advice of a favorite teacher, she then entered a State Normal School at West Newton, Massachusetts, which went on to inspire her to become a teacher.
+On the advice of a favorite teacher, she then entered a State Normal School at West Newton, Massachusetts (now Framingham State University), which went on to inspire Eastman to become a teacher.